ayanendude/terraform_tensorflow_notebook/README.md

     2 Insufficient cpu, 2 Insufficient memory.

     ### Reason:
     Cluster has limited memory and cpu.
-By default, chart tries to craete with .5 cpu and 500 MiB memory.
+By default, chart tries to craete pods with certain cpu and memory.
 Multiple of these may exhaust cluster.

     ### Resolution:
     Add resource limit.